 At the top of the second sheet, write: Times when I was disconnected from the Greater Than (once again feel free to name specifically).

-Now look back on the happenings of the moonth that began on April 22nd.
-If you journal, you’ll have a handy record, but even just looking back at your appointment calendar can jog your mind about what’s been going on in the past few weeks.
+Now look back on the happenings of the moonth.
+If you journal, you’ll have a handy record, but even just looking back at your appointment calendar or photo roll can jog your mind about what’s been going on in the past few weeks.
 Make entries on your lists

 If you need help making entries on your list, you can always turn over Tarot and oracle cards to show you images to inspire entries.

 When your lists are complete, let yourself be for a while with the beautiful service you offered this moonth.
 You might reflect on what made this possible – and think about how to keep building that into your life.
 You might offer gratitude to others, the Divine, and/or yourself for this service and its impacts.
 You might finish with creating a small art work or saying a closing prayer.

 Take your list of disconnections into your dark moon ritual.

 Have your list and a pair of scissors handy.